I've spent half a century writing for radio and print (mostly print). I hope to be still tapping the keys as I take my last breath.

 Today, we have a better understanding of Pagan spirituality.
 Most people are also more accepting of the beliefs of others.

 Paganism pre-dates the Abrahamic religions by thousands of years.
-The oldest evidence of religious observances so far discovered is from southern Africa.
+The oldest evidence of religious observances so far found is from southern Africa.
 Professor Sheila Coulson, from Oslo University, has discovered that humans worshipped snakes in Botswana about 70,000 years ago.

 This find was in the Tsodilo Hills, a place that is still a sacred area to the local San people.
 The San are likely descendants of the Stone Age inhabitants that Dr. Coulson says carved a python out of rock.
 The python remains one of the San people’s most revered animals.
 According to their creation story, humans descended from the python.